OpenBMB/MiniCPM-V/README.md

     </p>
 </table>

-我们将 MiniCPM-V 2.0 部署在小米 14 Pro 上，并录制了以下演示视频，未经任何视频剪辑。
+We deploy MiniCPM-V 2.0 on end devices.
+The demo video is the raw screen recording on a Xiaomi 14 Pro without edition.

 <table align="center">
     <p align="center">